fxpio/composer-asset-plugin/README.md

 6. Create a Satis or Packagist server
 7. Other?

-It goes without saying that each javascript, css, etc library should be developed with the usual tools for that language, which front-end developers know well.
-However, in the case of a complete project in PHP, it shouldn't be necessary to use several tools (php, nodejs, composer, npm, bower, grunt, etc...) to simply install these assets in your project.
+It goes without saying that each javascript, CSS, etc. library should be developed with the usual tools for that language, which front-end developers know well.
+However, in the case of a complete project in PHP, it shouldn't be necessary to use several tools (PHP, Nodejs, Composer, NPM, Bower, Grunt, etc.) to simply install these assets in your project.

 This plugin has been created to address these issues.
-Additionally, most developers will not a add a composer.json file to their projects just to support php based projects, especially when npm and/or bower already exist and are widely used.
+Additionally, most developers will not a add a `composer.json` file to their projects just to support php based projects, especially when npm and/or bower already exist and are widely used.